ildella/ildella.net/source/_posts/parse-large-text-file-with-nodejs-streams.md

 ## Background

-Last fall I was browsing the Web and I did stumbled upon this [article](https://itnext.io/using-node-js-to-read-really-really-large-files-pt-1-d2057fe76b33) which poses a problem and describes a solution.
+Last fall I was browsing the Web and I stumbled upon this [article](https://itnext.io/using-node-js-to-read-really-really-large-files-pt-1-d2057fe76b33) which poses a problem and describes a solution.

 I did not like the solution that much, so I wrote another one.